The Orchestra of the Southern Finger Lakes - the Start of a NEW Era

 1. What is classical music?

-The term "classical music" can mean anything from a Bach Concerto to a Brahms Rhapsody, anything from an Adams tone poem to a Schubert Symphony.
+The term "classical music" can mean anything from music written hundreds of years ago to music written last week.
+You probably have heard of Bach, Mozart, Beethoven and Tchaikovsky, but we promise you'll have heard their music.
 Generally, classical music is played by a symphonic ensemble composed of strings (violins, violas, cellos and basses), woodwinds (clarinets, oboes, flutes and bassoons), brass (trumpets, French horns, trombones and tubas) and percussion (drums, xylophones and bells), or some combination thereof.

 2. Will I enjoy the concert?